Great Colonial Hurricane of 1635: Meteorological history

-Impact
+The storm then continued at ~40 mph before making landfall in eastern Long Island during the early morning of August 26, 1635, with sustained winds of at least 125 mph.
+The storm then struck modern-day Connecticut and Rhode Island shortly after, with a pressure of 939 mbar.
+Governors John Winthrop of Massachusetts Bay Colony and William Bradford of Plymouth Colony recorded accounts of the hurricane.
+Both describe high winds, 14 to 20 ft storm surges along the south-facing coasts and great destruction.
+The storm then continued before striking the Port of Boston with a pressure of ~945 mbar.
+After continuing into the Gulf of Maine, details on the storm remain unknown.

+Effects

-Much of the area between Providence, Rhode Island and the Piscataqua River was damaged by the storm, and some damage was still noticeable 50 years later.
-Governor Bradford wrote that the storm drowned 17 Indians and toppled or destroyed thousands of trees; many houses were also flattened.
+Much of the area between Providence and the Piscataqua River was destroyed.
+Locals noted the catastrophic damage to the environment, crops and structures.
+Some damage was still noticeable over fifty years later.
+Bradford also wrote that the storm drowned seventeen Indians, flattened many houses and toppled or destroyed thousands of trees.

-The small barque Watch and Wait owned by a Mr. Isaac Allerton foundered in the storm off Cape Ann with 23 people aboard.
+The small barque Watch and Wait, owned by a Mr. Isaac Allerton, foundered in the storm off Cape Ann with twenty-three people aboard.
 The only survivors were Antony Thacher and his wife, who reached Thacher Island.
-Thacher wrote an account of the shipwreck, and John Greenleaf Whittier based his poem The Swan Song of Parson Avery on Thacher's account of the death of Father Joseph Avery in this wreck.
+Thacher wrote an account of the shipwreck, while John Greenleaf Whittier based his poem "The Swan Song of Parson Avery" on Thacher's account of Father Joseph Avery's death during the wreck.